mars-protocol/multichain-liquidator-bot/testing/README.md

 // The default / starting price at which the created positions are healthy HEALTHY_PRICE="1"

+// Max number of seeds to use.
+Use this (and ACCOUNTS_PER_SEED) to control the amount of postions you want to create.
+MAX_SEEDS="1000"
 ```

 See the `.env.example` file in this directory for a default setting